How to See the Sunrise at Borobudur from Yogyakarta

 Posing for photos with girls at Ratu Boko

 Located in the heart of the city, this walled city is home to all of the sultans of Yogya, including the current sultan.
-Considered one of the best examples of Javanese palace architecture, the compound was completed in 1756 and consists of decadent halls, spacious courtyards and numerous pavilions.
+Considered one of the best examples of Javanese palace architecture, the compound was completed in 1756 and consists of decadent halls, spacious courtyards, and numerous pavilions.

-The tour was fairly interesting and by the time I exited out the back of the palace it had started to rain.
-Luckily, it was time to head back to the Sheraton anyway!
 Despite the fact that I just had one full day in Yogyakarta, I really felt like I got to see a lot.
-To me, anything else after Borobudur was just a bonus but I could tell that the city of Yogyakarta really had a lot to offer.
+To me, anything else after Borobudur is just a bonus but I can tell that the city of Yogyakarta really has a lot to offer.

 Leaving Yogya